syramaths/syramaths.github.io/_posts/2021-8-21-imaginary-powers.md

 i^i = e^(ln(i^i))

-Hm, looks like we can do something with this logarithm:
+Hmm, looks like we can do something with this logarithm:

 e^(ln(i^i)) = e^(i ln(i))